microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identitygovernance-insights-workflowsprocessedbycategory.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Provide a summary of workflows processed in a tenant by category.
+Provide a summary of workflows processed in a tenant by the workflow category.

 ## Permissions